SG6714/PyGerrit/README.md

 ## Features

-- List all active Gerrit users and compare them to a CSV list of Zebra employees.
+- List all active Gerrit users and compare them to a CSV list of AD employees.
 - Retrieve and display Gerrit projects.
 - Fetch and display open changes in Gerrit.
 - Retro-themed web interface for a nostalgic user experience.